 How big is a full-grown Russian Doodle Terrier?

-Yeah, this is definitely not a small dog breed.
-In fact, they aren’t even a medium size breed because, when fully grown, the Russian Doodle Terriers can reach a height of 26 inches.
+Yeah, this is not a small dog breed.
+They aren’t even a medium size breed because, when fully grown, the Russian Doodle Terriers can reach a height of 26 inches.

 Also, they can be quite heavy, and reach a weight of up to 115 pounds, which, you have to admit, is quite heavy for a dog.